The Three Acre Wood

 I wasn’t fully convinced yet.

-Until I said it out loud to Zachary.
+Until I said it out loud.

 And he didn’t hesitate.